Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Sorting Algos - Python/Insertion Sort - Python.md

 # What is Insertion Sort?

-This is another [[Python HSC Data View#Sorting Algorithms ( 2D and 1D Array )| sorting algorithm]] that is works well if programmer need to find a value quickly.
+This is another [[Python Data View#Sorting Algorithms ( 2D and 1D Array )| sorting algorithm]] that is works well if programmer need to find a value quickly.

 The *calculation* of Insertion Sort is as follow: